-The growing concern for the environment is motivation enough for ordinary citizens to think of ways to reduce their carbon footprint.
-One of the modern innovations that can help address this concern is the hybrid cars.
+For years now, the growing concern for the environment is motivation enough for ordinary citizens to think of ways to reduce their carbon footprint.
+One of the modern innovations that can help address this concern are the hybrid cars.
 These are vehicles that make use of a combination of gasoline and electric powered engines.

 Hybrid cars are known for their low levels of emission as well as the increased fuel efficiency compared to the usual internal combustion engine vehicles.
 However, the price of hybrid cars is usually higher than that of their fuel cars counterparts.
 Which raises the question, how much are you willing to pay for fuel efficiency and for saving the environment?